git-masi/sportradar-challenge/README.md

 Initially an alternative architecture was considered consisting of various AWS services.
 The basic idea was to use EventBridge Scheduler to invoke Lambda functions at specified times.

-The architectural complexity of this solution was judged to be too high when considering a few factors:
+The architectural complexity of that solution was judged to be too high when considering a few factors:

 - Need DB connection pooling with RDS Proxy
 - Need to share code with Lambda Layers